What to do see and drink in Portugal

 bottle-chairs-close-up-744484

 Travel websites often have good insight in the form of reviews from people who have visited.
 Yet for my money, the best source of information is friends.
 When I started thinking about a trip to Portugal, I recalled that several good friends had been there in the past couple of years.
-What better excuse to pick up the phone and chat, or get together over a meal and a glass of wine, than to pick their brains about the best things to see, do, eat, and drink in Portugal!
+What better excuse to pick up the phone and chat, or get together over a meal and a glass of wine, than to pick their brains about the best things to see, do, eat, and drink in Portugal?

-I talked with friends and fellow bloggers, John & Irene Ingersoll of Topochines Vino, Kristy Harris of cavegrrl and her husband Andy, and friend Edward Decker.
+I talked with friends and fellow bloggers, John & Irene Ingersoll of Topochines Vino, Kristy Harris of Cavegrrl and her husband Andy, and friend Edward Decker.
 It was fun to hear their various perspectives on their favorite parts of Portugal.

 The five common denominators among all of my friends’ accounts are these: